structurizr/dsl/docs/cookbook/groups/README.md

 ## Styling individual groups

-To change the style of an individual group, add an element style for the 'Group:XXX` tag, where `XXX` is the name of the group.
+To change the style of an individual group, add an element style for the `Group:XXX` tag, where `XXX` is the name of the group.

 ```
 workspace {